rishvanth-kp/its_a_scam/doc/content/10x_atac_seq.md

   -b atac_barcode.txt -o sample_bc_match.sam
 ```

+Only the cell barcodes that are contained in the provided barcode files
+are included in the output.
+A cell barcode might not be contained in the
+barcode file do to a sequencing error in the barcode.
+It is possible to
+error correct the barcode prior to this step, which would increase the
+number of fragments per cell.
+However, from experience, the advantage
+gained from this step is minimal and so we have not included cell
+barcode error correction as a part of this pipeline.

 ### A split in the road
 At this stage, the subsequent pre-processing step can be done any one
 of two ways: